 Spring grass is in abundance and horses are able to enjoy more time turned out in the field, and so thoughts turn to managing weight gain and keeping your horse’s waistline at a healthy size so that they are #fitnotfat.
 Using a track system in your field could make all the difference to keeping your horse at a healthy weight.
-Here, Lauren Johnson of Graveney Equine explains how a track system works and the benefits it will bring to your horse.
+Here, Lauren Johnson of Graveney Equine explains how a track system works and the benefits it will bring when taking care of a horse.

 With ‘man made’ conditions such as laminitis, equine metabolic syndrome (EMS) and obesity plaguing many horses today, owners are constantly looking for new ways to return their charges to a more natural way of living.
 We want to encourage more movement, grazing and browsing on appropriate forage, and herd dynamics that enable horses to eat, play, mutual groom and rest together.